jgonzalezferrer/diamonds-statistical-regression/notebook.md

 <img src="notebook_files/figure-markdown_github/residuals_clusters-1.png" style="display: block; margin: auto;" />

 -   <b>Linearity</b>: As in the previous model, the Rainbow test for linearity has been conducted.
-The obtained \(p\)-value, 0.94, reflects the linear relationship between the linear predictor and the response variable.
+The obtained p-value, 0.94, reflects the linear relationship between the linear predictor and the response variable.

 ``` r
 # Rainbow test